 We offer short-term technical support, including reviews and evaluations, strategy think-pieces, specialist reports and programme design.
 We shortlist, contract and manage consultants and ensure they meet the terms of reference provided by our client.

-This work responds to the need of DFID advisers and partners to access robust evidence synthesised in ways that make it accessible and relevant.
+This collection responds to the need of DFID advisers and partners to access robust evidence synthesised in ways that make it accessible and relevant.

 HEART started on the 1st November 2012.
 It supersedes the Human Development Resource Centre (HDRC) and the older Health Resource Centre (HRC).
-The HDRC website has been merged with the HEART one and the archived HRC website can still be accessed.
+The HDRC website has been merged with the HEART one and all previous reports are searchable.